Definition of 'culinary'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 They are using their culinary skills to keep prices down and reservations up.
 Times, Sunday Times (2008)They can open up a whole new niche of culinary techniques.
 Times, Sunday Times (2012)Maybe they can impress you with their culinary skills?
 Times, Sunday Times (2010)But how are his culinary skills in real life?
 The Sun (2007)The real high spot of the Roman culinary art was to put one thing inside another.
 Times, Sunday Times (2011)For the consumer, presentation is the least of the culinary arts.
 Times, Sunday Times (2008)The women judge the men's culinary skills.
 Times, Sunday Times (2014)His culinary skills will be as relevant for as long as his on-field contributions remain so modest.
 Times, Sunday Times (2013)Brush up on your culinary skills, though.
 Times, Sunday Times (2009)Figure 24 shows a design for a complete culinary herb garden consisting of a number of narrow beds.
 Planning the Organic Herb Garden (1986)They have been teaching the culinary arts and serving food on this site for more than 100 years.
 Times, Sunday Times (2016)A popular path towards this ambition is to study for degrees in culinary arts and hospitality management.
 Times, Sunday Times (2013)This was culinary performance art.
 Times, Sunday Times (2007)You do not need a degree to work out that some of the lowest performers were theology, counselling and the culinary arts.
-Times, Sunday Times (2012)Students heading to university will soon be cut loose from their mothers' apron strings and will enter a new world of culinary independence.
-Times, Sunday Times (2009)I decided to focus on really useful culinary herbs, with a few extras thrown in for their beauty.
+Times, Sunday Times (2012)I decided to focus on really useful culinary herbs, with a few extras thrown in for their beauty.
 Times, Sunday Times (2007)Uses - a deliciously pungent culinary herb; also of some medicinal value.
 Planning the Organic Herb Garden (1986)Uses - a common but indispensable culinary herb; also has valuable medicinal properties.
 Planning the Organic Herb Garden (1986)Bilbao is firmly anchored in Basque culture, with its emphasis on literature and the culinary arts.
 Times, Sunday Times (2006)Another day, and another port expands into view, each destination ushering in new culinary tips and tricks.
 Times, Sunday Times (2014)Uses - a popular culinary herb for its mild onion flavour, mainly added to salads or as a garnish after cooking.
 Planning the Organic Herb Garden (1986)

 Trends of 'culinary'